Best South Carolina LPN Programs - 2021

-The 10 Best LPN Programs out of 18 SCBN Approved Programs in South Carolina for 2020
+Following are the 10 Best LPN Programs in South Carolina for 2021

 Counted among one of the well-known LPN schools in SC, Trident Technical College is at the forefront of delivering quality nursing education.
 The philosophy of the college is to make students all-round professionals who are able to demonstrate competencies like critical thinking and teamwork while performing their jobs.